Carob

 Special Precautions & Warnings:

 Pregnancy and breast-feeding: There isn't enough reliable information to know if carob is safe to use when pregnant or breast-feeding.
-Stay on the safe side and avoid amounts greater than those found in foods.
+Stay on the safe side and stick to food amounts.

 Effectiveness